DefenderOfBasic/notebook/source/content/Reality has no safety guarentees.md

 A family cannot survive without the human superorganism (unless they are amish, civilization collapse doesn't spell doom for them)

 Any thing that lives needs to have a relationship with reality.
-Your parent organism may cut you off from reality to "protect you"
+Your parent organism may cut you off from reality to "protect you".
+It might be lying, or it might be doing that in good faith.
+It's on you to figure out which is which